How many interesting and trivia facts about Sardinia do you know?

 Sardinia has its specific climate conditions that sometimes make the scientists classify this island as a micro-continent.

-There are some areas where the unique weather and temperature conditions have caused the origin of one-of-a-kind environments, with local fauna and flora that can’t be found anywhere else in the world.
+There are some areas where the unique weather and temperature conditions have created a one-of-a-kind environments, with local fauna and flora that you can’t find anywhere else in the world.

 Sardinia has one of the few primary forests left in Europe

 You might be wondering what a primary forest is.
-This is a forest that hasn’t been influenced or touched by human hand, and therefore exists in its original status.
-It is, for obvious reasons, a very rare thing in the modern world, but there are some areas in Sardinia where, incredibly, nature has never been touched by anything.
+This is a forest that hasn’t been influenced or touched by human hand.
+It therefore exists in its original status.
+For obvious reasons, this is a very rare thing in the modern world.
+However, there are some areas in Sardinia where, incredibly, nature has never been touched by anything.

 The Supramonte area – nearby Orgosolo – is home to Sas Vaddes Forest, one of these incredible places where no man – at least in recent times – has ever stepped foot.